-Granted, most traditional Polish foods include dishes loaded with meat, especially pork.
-For all vegetarians out there, it might not seem as if Poland has much to offer, but this assumption could not be farther from the truth.
-When it comes to Krakow, the city is full of cafes and restaurants offering both vegetarian and vegan options to give you not only delicious meals, but a meat-free fill of hearty homemade Polish food.
+It’s true that most traditional Polish foods include dishes loaded with meat, especially pork.
+For all vegetarians out there, it might not seem as if Poland has much to offer.
+But this assumption could not be farther from the truth.
+When it comes to vegetarian food in Krakow, the city is full of cafes and restaurants offering both vegetarian and vegan options.
+You’ll not only find delicious meals, but a meat-free fill up of hearty homemade Polish food.
 Be sure to ask your guide to point them out during your Krakow Absolute Walking Tour.

-For anyone with those post-sightseeing burger cravings, Nova Krova provides an excellent vegan alternative.
-Its tasty burgers come packed full of ingredients such as bean, falafel or tofu, and can be washed down with a thirst-quenching 100% natural John Lemon lemonade.
+Nova Krova provides an excellent vegan alternative for anyone with those post-sightseeing burger cravings.
+It’s tasty burgers come packed full of ingredients such as bean, falafel or tofu.
+You can wash it down with a thirst-quenching 100% natural John Lemon lemonade.

 Glonojad Vegetarian Bar

-Sitting just outside the central square and much-loved for its nice terrace during warmer months, Glonojad, pronounced Glonoyad, is also popular for its sizable portions and low prices.
+Glonojad, (pronounced Glonoyad), is also popular for its sizable portions and low prices.
+It sits just outside the central square.
+During the warmer months people are enjoying it’s lovely terrace.
 Choose from an array of handmade Polish salads to accompany your spicy burrito or vegetable lasagna.
-Alternatively, enjoy a chilled bottle of Miloslaw alongside a large bowl of piping hot pumpkin curry.
-If you are left wanting more, get a second helping of their international options, or for the sweet-toothed amongst you, peruse a wide selection of homemade cookies or (and) cake!
+Alternatively, why not enjoy a chilled bottle of Miloslaw alongside a large bowl of piping hot pumpkin curry.
+If you are still hungry, then get a second helping from their international options.
+Or for the sweet-toothed amongst you, peruse a wide selection of homemade cookies and cake.

-Perfectly spiced, aromatic, taste-bud-shocking, vegetarian cuisine of the Far East.
+Here you’ll find perfectly spiced, aromatic, taste-bud-shocking, vegetarian cuisine of the Far East.
 Need I say more?
-If you fancy Vietnamese Pho, are swayed towards sushi, or perhaps spring rolls, or even Thai fried vegetables, then Pod Norenami is the place for you.
-Be prepared to pay a little more here than at many of the cheaper options around, but it is worth every zloty!
+If you fancy Vietnamese Pho, or are swayed towards sushi, or perhaps spring rolls, or even Thai fried vegetables, then Pod Norenami is the place for you.
+Be prepared to pay a little more here than at many of the cheaper options around, but it is certainly worth every zloty!